chrisnajman/code-snippets/README.md

 #### Unsupported Browsers

-The button will appear unnaturally large (tall), due to the vertical padding plus the virtual space.
+The button will be larger (taller), due to the vertical padding plus the virtual space.
 In order to counteract this, the following CSS might be used:

 ```CSS
 @supports not (text-box: trim-both cap alphabetic) {